 'Aboriginal child' means a child who is an Aboriginal person.

-'Aboriginal person' has the same meaning as
+'Aboriginal person' has the same meaning as in the Aboriginal Heritage Act 2006.

 'Active library member' means a member of a library who has borrowed a book from the library.